torakagemusha-sudo/nuitka-gui-tool/README.md

 ## Contributing

-Suggestions and improvements welcome!
+Suggestions and improvements are welcome, though please note that due to the maintainer's workload across multiple projects, responses and merges may take time.
 This tool aims to make Nuitka more accessible to everyone.